 There are several hiking trails in the area.
 There is an improved hiking trail from Lower Mesa Falls to Bear Gulch.
 A moose trail follows the canyon upstream from the upper falls.
 The old road that runs behind the parking lot is 1 mile out to an overlook of the lower falls and access to fishing.
 The bicycle trail that is the old railroad bed begins at Warm River Campground and goes clear to Yellowstone.
 It is a combined ATV/bicycle trail from Bear Gulch north.

-Warm River Springs is only 5 miles away from Upper Mesa Falls on the 154 Rd. via the 150 Rd.
-This branch of the Warm River boils up out of the ground by the old fish hatchery.
+Warm River Springs is only 5 miles away from Upper Mesa Falls on the 154 Road via the 150 Road This branch of the Warm River boils up out of the ground by the old fish hatchery.
 The hatchery residence is now a Forest Service rental cabin.
 This is a great place to see moose.

-Fishing access to Henry's Fork is provided by Forest Roads 313, 610, 760, 351, 151, & the newly rebuilt Wood Rd. #4.
+Fishing access to Henry's Fork is provided by Forest Roads 313, 610, 760, 351, 151, and the newly rebuilt Wood Road Number 4.
 Sheep Falls is upstream from Mesa Falls and can be accessed by either 151 from the east side of the river or 162 from the west side of the river.
 The 314 road takes off from the Mesa Falls Scenic Byway at Osborne Springs and winds back to the river, as does the Hatchery Ford Road (351).
 Hatchery Ford is an unimproved dirt road, but it does access the bottom of the river canyon.

 2.4 miles north of the Mesa Falls Byway turnoff places you in a business and residential area now called Last Chance.
 This area marks the southernmost boundary for the city of Island Park.
 Many years ago this area was called Ripleys where stagecoaches crossed the river.
 With the demise of the stagecoach and advent of the horseless carriage, this area got its new name because it was the last chance for travelers to buy gas before reaching Ashton.
 Fuel was served up at a small two-pump service station, and drivers had their choice of either ethyl or regular gasoline.